VPKSoft/amp-multi/Help/amp-en/docs/main_window.md

 ## Sound and rating
 **The volume slider**
 The volume slider controls the main volume of the playback.
 The volume level has no effect on the system volume setting.
+Multiple selection volume can be updated using the <kbd>Ctrl</kbd> or <kbd>⌘</kbd> modifier key.

 **The audio track volume slider**
 The audio track volume slider controls the volume of an individual audio track playback.
 This value is saved to the internal database of the software.

 **The rating slider**
 With the rating slider the track can be given a rating.
 This value is saved to the internal database of the software.
+Multiple selection rating can be updated using the <kbd>Ctrl</kbd> or <kbd>⌘</kbd> modifier key.

 ## The position slider
 The position slider allows to control the playback position of the current track.